- Supplements Facts

 Traditional CoQ10 supplements are made using the oxidized form of CoQ10 known as ubiquinone.
 Once absorbed, ubiquinone needs to be converted by the body to ubiquinol, the active form of CoQ10.

 About 90% of the CoQ10 used by the body is the ubiquinol form.
 However, the ubiquinone to ubiquinol conversion process involves 17 different steps - and gets progressively more difficult for your body to do efficiently once you’re past the age of 20.

-Until recently, ubiquinol wasn’t available for use in supplements because it is easily oxidized (causing it to revert to ubiquinone).
+Until the last decade, ubiquinol wasn’t available for use in supplements because it is easily oxidized (causing it to revert to ubiquinone).
 That changed with the introduction of a stabilized ubiquinol called Kaneka QH™ - which is used in TrueCoQ10™.

 TrueCoQ10™ is also made with the CoQH-CF™ technology which helps in both the absorption and stabilization of the Kaneka QH™ ubiquinol.